sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 Something to highlight is that our repo filter, like most of our filters, automatically supports partial matching—so if I search `repo:sourcegraph`, I'll see matches from all of the repos in the Sourcegraph org.

-*Delete the first repo filter, run the repo:sourcegraph search, highlight the repos that are now being returned*
+*Delete the first repo filter, run the `repo:sourcegraph` search, highlight the repos that are now being returned*

-But to go back to the monorepo filter
+But to go back to the monorepo filter...

-*Go back to the repo:github.com/sourcegraph/sourcegraph$ filter*
+*Go back to the `repo:github.com/sourcegraph/sourcegraph$` filter*

-you'll see here on the side that it's now suggesting other branches and tags I could search.
-We're looking at the default main/master branch usually, but if I want to check out the code on an old version, I just click here to do that.
+...you'll see here on the side that it's now suggesting other branches and tags I could search.
+We're looking at the default `main`/`master` branch usually, but if I want to check out the code on an old version or a `develop` branch for example, I just click here to do that.

 *Click on one of them, highlight it in the query syntax in the search bar*